niringiyimanaelie/AtomAI-Expert-System/README.md

 # AtomAI-Expert-System
-This is a collaborative project to build an education AI expert system for question aswering from pdf.
+This is a project to build an education AI expert system for question aswering from pdf.

 ## Sample responses: